rodhilton/resume/out/resume_public.md

 * Follower of good engineering practices such as Test-Driven Design, Pair Programming, Continuous Integration, and Refactoring.
 Committed to good coding principles such as SOLID, DRY, and YAGNI.

-* Polyglot programmer comfortable with variety of languages, Object-Oriented and Functional
+* Polyglot programmer comfortable with variety of Object-Oriented and Functional languages

 ----